fmalina/revisions-blocl/activism/thischangeseverything.md

 system—would itself be put on life support, hooked up to machines 24/7 to prevent it from going full-tilt monster on us.

-Building a livable world isn’t rocket science; it’s far more complex than that.”
+Building a livable world isn't rocket science; it’s far more complex than that.”

 Corporations that either dig up fossil fuels or that, like car companies, are responsible for a disproportionate share of their combustion, have a long track record of promoting geoengineering as a response to climate change, one that they clearly see as preferable to stopping their pollution.

-We don’t need to concern ourselves too much with geo-engineering for the future, we just need to stop getting fossil fuels out of the ground today.”
+We don't need to concern ourselves too much with geo-engineering for the future, we just need to stop getting fossil fuels out of the ground today.”

 To fail to exercise those options—which is exactly what we are collectively